Okami-/sass-workshop/_posts/2014-05-30-installing-sass.md

 ---
 <img class="gob-dance" src="{{ site.baseurl }}/assets/media/gob-car-dance.gif"/>

+<p>SASS stands for syntactically awesome style sheets.
+It is a preprocessor that compiles into css.
+This allows a person to use features such as variables, nesting, mixins, inheritence and other advanced coolness that isn't in css.
+Pretty much sass makes writing css fun.</p>

+<p>Compass is a sass library that extends the functionality of sass.</p>

 I recommend using google chrome, firefox, or any IE 11 or above.

 Git is going to be needed to follow along the workshop.